An AgentMail Alternative Built in the EU

 Less than half the price on paid plans

 AgentMail's free plan uses agentmail.to addresses.
 Your agents send from agent@agentmail.to until you pay $20/month.
-OpenMail includes one custom domain on the free plan — your agents send from your domain from day one, at no cost.
+OpenMail custom domains start on the Pro plan at $9/month — your agents send from your domain without paying AgentMail's full price.

 EU-based by default, not by upgrade